Frequently asked questions about Psychotherapy, Hypnotherapy & coaching

 Further trials at Oxford University by Devin Terhune on colour synesthesia shows areas of the brain can change under hypnosis to either experience colour synesthesia or change how they experience it.

 What if I change my mind and decide not to complete therapy – would anything happen?

-Well hypnotherapy isn’t for everyone, but all I ask is that you give enough notice to cancel the session otherwise I will have to charge the cost of the room.
-Unfortunately some people are impatient for change, and as the brain takes 3 weeks to upload new memories and takes 8 weeks to change the way the brain lays down new pathways anyone promising change in one session are not likely to fully understand how the brain works.
+Well, hypnotherapy isn’t for everyone.
+All I ask is that you give enough notice to cancel the session otherwise I will have to charge the cost of the room.
+Unfortunately, some people are impatient for change.
+The brain takes 3 weeks to upload new memories and takes 8 weeks to change the way the brain lays down new pathways.
+Anyone promising change in one session are not likely to fully understand how the brain works.